 Paul Robeson was a Black actor and civil activist in the 1930s-50s who lived a life of great conviction and accomplishment, as well as tragedy.
-Tune in to your Library’s Facebook Live on Tuesday, April 13 at 6 p.m. to hear about Robeson’s fascinating life from Dr. Robert Sawyer, professor of English at ETSU.
-In “The Artist Must Take Sides: Paul Robeson, Othello, and Civil Unrest”, Dr. Sawyer will explore the intersection of Robeson’s acting career and civil activism.
+On Tuesday, April 13 we heard about Robeson’s fascinating life from Dr. Robert Sawyer, professor of English at ETSU.
+In “The Artist Must Take Sides: Paul Robeson, Othello, and Civil Unrest”, Dr. Sawyer explored the intersection of Robeson’s acting career and civil activism.

-Dr. Sawyer will be joined by Professor Herb Parker of ETSU’s Department of Theater and Dance, and creator and chair of its Diversity in Acting Scholarship.
-Parker will share his experiences performing the role of Othello in modern times.
+Dr. Sawyer was joined by Professor Herb Parker of ETSU’s Department of Theater and Dance, and creator and chair of its Diversity in Acting Scholarship.
+Parker shared his experiences performing the role of Othello in modern times.

 We talked with Dr. Sawyer recently about his academic work on Robeson and Shakespeare, and how Dr. Sawyer sees Robeson’s lifelong commitment to civil rights as relevant in today’s culture.

 JCPL: How did you first become interested in Shakespeare and Paul Robeson?
 When did you see the two overlapping in your academic interests?

 DR. SAWYER: My father was a Baptist minister and he loved Black gospel music.
 Gospel is how Robeson got his start, so I listened to him growing up.
 I became interested in Shakespeare in college, but I became more intrigued in Robeson some years later when I went to Spain to give a talk about Shakespeare.
 Robeson had been involved in the democratic cause during the Spanish Civil War in the 1930s, and while I was in Spain I learned more about him.